-B. Summary
+B. Analysis / Summary

-With regard to central issues identified in the draft section, information independently collected and analyzed indicates Napa's municipal services appear effectively managed and largely responsive to meeting current and projected community needs.
+With regard to central issues identified in the final report, information independently collected and analyzed indicates Napa's municipal services appear effectively managed and largely responsive to meeting current and projected community needs.
 Specific areas of interest to the Commission relative to its mandates and policy interests are memorialized in the determinations section and include the following pertinent conclusions.
+The final report identifies nine prominent issues underlying Napa's municipal services directly relevant to the Commission's mandates in facilitating orderly municipal growth and development as summarized below.

-- Napa has experienced a moderate growth rate of 5.3% over the last 10 years, producing an overall population of 77,881.
-It is reasonable to assume this recent rate will continue going forward and raise Napa's population to 81,771 by 2023; an amount that falls nearly 10% below the 90,000 amount contemplated in the Napa General Plan by 2020. - Napa's housing supply has exceeded demand over the last 10 years based on a one-third increase in vacancy rate from 7.8% to 10.7%.
+• Napa has experienced a moderate growth rate of 5.3% over the last 10 years, producing an overall population of 77,881.
+It is reasonable to assume this recent rate will continue going forward and raise Napa's population to 81,771 by 2023; an amount that falls nearly 10% below the 90,000 amount contemplated in the Napa General Plan by 2020.

+- Napa's housing supply has exceeded demand over the last 10 years based on a one-third increase in vacancy rate from 7.8% to 10.7%.
 This escalating vacancy rate, nonetheless, remains relatively low compared to similarly sized cities in the greater region and suggests Napa has a reasonable balance in its housing supply and demand. - Development activity in Napa is steadily rising as measured by the one-fifth increase in applications filed with the Planning Division over the last five years.
 This increase in activity suggests Napa may need to revisit its earlier decision to decrease staffing within its Planning and Building Divisions to appropriately accommodate and guide development going forward. - Napa's existing water supplies appear collectively reliable in meeting the City's current and projected demands under normal and multiple dry year conditions, but insufficient by a small margin during critical single dry year conditions.
 The current annual deficit is estimated at 158 acre-feet or 51.5 million gallons for single dry year conditions. - Napa requires the addition of 20 acre-feet or 6.5 million gallons of potable storage capacity to independently meet current and projected maximum day demands in its service area to protect against pressure losses and service interruptions during high usage periods. - Public safety service provision appears adequate based on response times and other quantifiable measurements detailed in the draft section.
-Notable exceptions involve fire and emergency medical responses where service demands in the outer Browns Valley area are approaching and depending on traffic demands - exceeding the five minute standard adopted by the City Council.

-- Napa has finished the last fiscal year in relatively good financial standing as measured by its high liquidity and capital ratios.
-These ratios provide assurances Napa has sufficient resources to meet short- and near-term financial obligations as highlighted by net assets exceeding long-term liabilities by over seven-to-one. - Napa has reduced its structural budget deficit over the last five years by 90% as shown by a reduction of its operating margin from (12.8%) in 2008 to (1.4%) in 2012. - There is an existing governance disconnect between the boundary of the City of Napa and its historical water service area given that the latter extends significantly beyond the City's incorporated area and sphere of influence.
+Notable exceptions involve fire and emergency medical responses where service demands in the outer Browns Valley area are approaching and depending on traffic demands - exceeding the five minute standard adopted by the City Council. - Napa has finished the last fiscal year in relatively good financial standing as measured by its high liquidity and capital ratios.
+These ratios provide assurances Napa has sufficient resources to meet short- and near-term financial obligations as highlighted by net assets exceeding long-term liabilities by over seven-to-one. - Napa has reduced its structural budget deficit by 90% as shown by a reduction of its operating margin from (12.8%) in 2008 to (1.4%) in 2012. - There is an existing governance disconnect between the boundary of the City of Napa and its historical water service area given that the latter extends significantly beyond the City's incorporated area and sphere of influence.
 The Commission should consider options to reconcile this existing disconnect relative to local conditions as part of a future sphere of influence review either in the pending or subsequent update cycle.

-C. Commission Review
+C. Recommendation